Trend identifying below chart two lines cross indicator from 1995.

 Trend Identifiers

-Flat/Narrow = When the trend is either exhausted (over, with a possible reversal imminent) or sideways in a range bound/consolidating market.
-The two lines come together with little separation between them.
+Flat/Narrow = When the trend is possibly exhausted, the two lines come together or run parallel or have little separation between them.

 CAUTION: the spacing of the signals lines should not be the reason to take action.
 You would be quite the frantic trader if you initiated/maintained/closed a trade every time the lines converged or diverged.
 Stick to the signal lines crossing when it comes to trading.